-- Up to 4094 VLANs based on the IEEE 802.1Q standard - Distributed VLAN learning across multiple switches using explicit or implicit tagging and GVRP protocol - Port overlapping, allowing a port to participate in multiple VLANs - End stations can belong to multiple VLANs - Passing traffic between VLAN-aware and VLAN-unaware devices - Priority tagging
+- Up to 4094 VLANs based on the IEEE 802.1Q standard - Port overlapping, allowing a port to participate in multiple VLANs - End stations can belong to multiple VLANs - 2.
+If a packet matches the rules defined by more than one of these functions, only one of them is applied, with the precedence being MAC-based, protocol-based, and then native port-based.

+- Passing traffic between VLAN-aware and VLAN-unaware devices - Priority tagging